Topics included in this article:

 Use the included accessories to waterproof the cable connection, installing them as shown below.
 Ensure that the O-ring is in place (and not twisted) between the pigtail and the housing, and lock the housing and pigtail together with a quarter-turn.
 Using an Ethernet cable without a boot or strain relief is best for fitting easily within the housing.
 After mounting the camera, ensure the two dome screws are firmly tightened to prevent water ingress.

-For more information on waterproofing, please visit our Preventing Water Damage article.
+For more information on waterproofing, visit our Preventing Water Damage article.

 Connecting the Camera